TendrilApps/tendrils-cli/README.md

 </div>

 # General
-- Tendrils is a tool to flexibly manage specific files/folders strewn about the computer from a single location
+- Tendrils is a tool to flexibly manage files/folders throughout the computer from a single location
     - Each file/folder is defined by a [tendril](#what-is-a-tendril) in the [`tendrils.json`](./docs/configuration.md#tendrilsjson) file
     - They are all stored in a common [Tendrils repo](#tendrils-repo)
     - `td` is the CLI tool to manage these tendrils